Get

 The Siamese is certainly an ancient and interesting breed.
 They combine many traits that make domestic cats very alluring to people.
-Not only do Siamese cats have a certain vibe of having the wisdom of the ages, but they are also intelligent, easy to train, and vocal.
+Siamese cats have a certain vibe of having the wisdom of the ages and are also intelligent, easy to train, and vocal.

 Siamese cats tend to have very similar color patterns, no matter what color you actually consider them to be.
 They can be anywhere from very pale grey and white to rich and dark.
-In this article, we aim to discuss the Siamese breed itself and the grey and white color variation.
+This article aims to discuss the Siamese breed itself and the color variation of grey and white.

 Breed Overview